 My teaching philosophy is to always foster an environment of mutual support and inclusivity.
 In the second iteration of American Christianity I built upon my previous experiences and employed a “yes, and…” policy, in which students were encouraged to listen and respond to the previous speaker before stating their own comments.
 Students felt open to voice their own opinions and questions, while respecting those of their peers.
 With experience working with underrepresented communities as part of my pre-doctoral work and as an instructor with a diverse student body at Duke University, I am committed to creating spaces where students feel safe enough to bring their skills, strengths, culture, and background to class, and then guiding them on how to use these to participate in the curriculum.
 Student evaluations repeatedly highlight the inclusive class environment I work to build, noting I foster “a careful dialogue” between diverse students and encourage students to “hear a variety of arguments and perspectives,” noting the “discussion was always well facilitated yet never dominated.”
 By creating an educational environment that recognizes and appreciates individual and group differences, I constantly strive to grow with my students as an inclusive teacher.

-In my course section for Introduction to Religious Studies, I empowered my 20 first-year students to take ownership of their educational experiences.
+In my Elon University course Religion in a Global Context, I empowered my 25 first-year students to take ownership of their educational experiences.
 In order to create a student-centered and collaborative ambience, I made use of a learning management system to post photos or short videos and engage students in online forum discussions and group projects.
 Students were free to consume the material at their own pace and ask questions prior to class.
 As the instructor, I gained insight into the concepts with which students struggled the most and was able to adjust the classroom activities accordingly.

 I strive to encourage and engage undergraduate students in the world outside of the classroom.
 In the course Religion and Landscape, I aided undergraduate students in learning to use digital recorders and best practices for ethnographic inquiry.
 Students then met with community members to record oral histories and uploaded the media files and transcripts to a digital map, which allowed students to visualize the movement of religious ideas and people and their connections to other aspects of life.
 Through the use of digital humanities, the diversity of students’ own community came to life.
 As an assistant professor, I will continue to move beyond the traditional teacher-centered lecture and use digital tools and methodologies to deepen students’ engagement with the material.